mirko-sommer/homeassistant-rnv/README.md

 ## License

 This project is licensed under the [MIT License](./LICENSE),
-based on code © 2024 Rhein-Neckar Verkehr GmbH.
+based on the official [RNV OpenData Python Client](https://github.com/Rhein-Neckar-Verkehr/data-hub-python-client).

-Based on the official [RNV OpenData Python Client](https://github.com/Rhein-Neckar-Verkehr/data-hub-python-client).
+> **Disclaimer:** This project is an independent community integration and is not affiliated with or endorsed by Rhein-Neckar-Verkehr GmbH (RNV).

 [releases-shield]: https://img.shields.io/github/release/mirko-sommer/homeassistant-rnv.svg?style=for-the-badge
 [releases]: https://github.com/mirko-sommer/homeassistant-rnv/releases